-8. 700 Middle Neck Road (Residence F or Senior Citizen District): This approximately 0.94-acre site includes a four-story, 74-unit Village of Great Neck Housing Authority affordable senior citizen apartment building.
+8. 700 Middle Neck Road (Residence F or Senior Citizen District / Residence AA District): This site includes a four-story, 74-unit Village of Great Neck Housing Authority affordable senior citizen apartment building, and an adjacent rear parcel on Arrandale Avenue that is a small piece of the Village Green and Rose Garden.
 Immediately to the north across Arrandale Avenue is an apartment building (Property of Interest No. 7).
 Across Middle Neck Road, to the east, are a mixture of commercial and mixed commercial/residential properties (including several vacancies) and a synagogue.
 The Village Green and Rose Garden, which is the main public amenity along Middle Neck Road, is immediately south and west of this site.